Central Services Technology

 The second of three courses provides the student with hands-on experience in the processing of surgical instruments and medical supplies for disinfection and/or sterilization in a simulated lab and prepares them for the program's clinical phase.
 The student will practice decontamination, disinfection, inspection, packaging, and sterilization of selected items.

-M T Th 5:50pm-10:00pm Shea, B
+M T W 6:00pm-10:10pm Shea, B

 Thank you for your interest in the Central Services Technology program at Skyline College!
 The program begins once a year in January during Spring semester.
-Applications accepted from July 1 - October 15.
+Applications are accepted from July 1 - October 15.

 Application Process